Brownserve-UK/Brownserve.PSTools/.docs/Module/Public/Initialize-BrownserveBuildRepo.md

 * Configuring NuGet/paket
 * Creating and _init.ps1 script to initialize the repo during builds

-This cmdlet is experimental and hasn't been widely tested.
+This cmdlet is experimental and hasn't yet been extensively tested, use with care.

 ## EXAMPLES